 For those looking for facial rejuvenation, dermal filler injections are increasingly becoming popular as a non-surgical option.
-The reason for their increasing popularity at our clinic in Edmonton is that they are useful for a variety of facial aesthetic improvements ranging from simply reducing the appearance of fine lines and wrinkles or by replacing facial volume loss.
+The reason for their increasing popularity at our clinic in Edmonton is that they are useful for a variety of facial aesthetic improvements ranging from simply reducing the appearance of fine lines and wrinkles or replacing facial volume loss.
 Looking tired?
-They’re even useful to treat dark under eye circles with a treatment in the tear trough areas.
-Dr. Jarret Morrow, an expert cosmetic physician, who aims for a soft natural look to provide you with a refreshed appearance.
+They’re even useful to treat dark under-eye circles with a treatment in the tear trough areas.
+Dr. Jarret Morrow, an expert cosmetic physician, aims for a soft natural look to provide you with a refreshed appearance.
 You’ll look better, but the reason why will be our secret!

 The results with dermal fillers are nearly instantaneous and long-lasting.
 We often use dermal fillers in combination with neuromodulators (Botox and Dysport) to achieve the best results since they augment each other.
 Dr. Jarret Morrow MD is an expert cosmetic physician in South Edmonton at Serene Radiance Rutherford.
 Continuing reading to learn more or book a free consultation with him today!

 Contact US for a Free Dermal Filler Consult